Table of Contents

 Tournament History

 Like the PGA Championship, the senior edition is hosted at a different golf course every year.
-However, the tournament was hosted at Dunedin Golf Club in Florida from 1945 to 1962.
-In addition, the PGA National Golf Club hosted the affair from 1982 to 2000.
+Years ago the tournament was hosted at Dunedin Golf Club in Florida from 1945 to 1962.
+Then, it moved to the PGA National Golf Club, which hosted it from 1982 to 2000.

 3